+The following article reports and evaluates the 2015 results of the AAR strategy.
 The AAR strategy is a conservative, long-only, asset allocation strategy that rotates monthly among five large asset classes: large-cap U.S. stocks, developed country stocks in Europe and Asia, emerging market stocks, U.S. Treasury Notes, and commodities.
-It is one of the 20 proprietary strategies that I trade in my account and the only strategy that Trader Edge currently offers on a subscription basis.
+It is one of the 25+ proprietary strategies that I trade in my personal account and the only strategy that Trader Edge currently offers on a subscription basis.

 The AAR strategy is based on the Ivy League portfolio asset allocation framework and every month it has the option of investing in any one of the five diverse investment candidates described above.
 If none of the five candidates pass their respective trade filters, the AAR strategy remains in cash for the month.
 Stop-loss orders are used on every trade to control losses and to facilitate position sizing.

 Of the five investment candidates, only the e-mini S&P 500 futures contract (ES: +0.85%) and U.S. Treasury Notes (ZN: +1.18%) earned positive returns in 2015.
 Commodities (DBC: -27.57%), the EAFE Index (EFA: -0.99%), and emerging markets (EEM: -16.17%) all earned negative returns for the year.
 Slight differences in total return may be due to rounding errors.
 The poor returns of each of the investment candidates illustrates the unusually difficult environment for momentum strategies in 2015.